ronaldtorres/website/about/index.md

 <br><br>

 In my free time, I’ve also worked on projects like [GitDo](http://gitdo.io), an Issues management tool for GitHub, and some other apps with [Caramba](https://github.com/caramba).
 We craft apps and tools for developers.
-We, as a developer, have great tools to make this world better, why not using them?
+We, as developers, have great tools to make this world better, why not using them?

-## Trello Growth Board

-I strongly believe in openness and the importance of sharing our learnings with the people around us.
-Since life is also a project and we learn along the way I decided to create a [Trello Board](https://trello.com/b/V0KvuwXq/growth) where I have a personal backlog with things I'd like to learn, watch, read, and also small life projects that I'm about to accomplish.
-Feel free to have a look, comment or give me some ideas :).

 ## Skills